-The PHA will keep the request for proposals open a minimum of seven consecutive calendar days.
-The solicitation will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
-Owner proposals will be evaluated using the following criteria:
+The PHA will keep the request for proposals open a minimum of seven consecurtive calendar days. periodically publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
+The advertisement solicitation will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
+Owner proposals will be accepted on a first come first served basis and will be evaluated using the following criteria: